AstrobioMike/mitochondriacs/getting-strain-info/README.md

 # PURPOSE

-- Afshin got a master spreadsheet from Sam: https://docs.google.com/spreadsheets/d/1PfNkLWrcs-D5Yx9nqNYDHqNygJfk9nhmDW6A0-b_3Zo
+- Afshin got a master spreadsheet of GLDS info from Sam: https://docs.google.com/spreadsheets/d/1PfNkLWrcs-D5Yx9nqNYDHqNygJfk9nhmDW6A0-b_3Zo
-- It was missing the strain ID for most plants (and other stuff)
+- It was missing the strain ID for most plants and some other stuff
 - Richard noted this info is often in an "ecotype" column for plants

-This was quickly hacking together an automated way of getting the unique values for all samples from the strain or ecotype column for each GLDS that had one.
+This was quickly hacking together an automated way of getting the unique values for all samples from the strain or ecotype column for each GLDS that had one or both of those columnes.

 # GENERAL PROCESS FOR EACH GLDS